 You are assessed according to the following criteria:

 Fluency and Coherence

-Strategy 1: Don’t memorise long answers.
-Anything the examiner thinks has been memorised will not be assessed.
+Strategy 1: Don’t memorize long answers.
+Anything the examiner thinks has been memorized will not be assessed.

 Strategy 2: Use your imagination in your answers.
 Remember that the examiner is testing your ability to speak English, not your views or general knowledge.